ESDLMapEditorESSIM/docker-toolsuite/Experimental/kubernetes-deployment/README.md

 ```
 Change the ipv4 address to the ipv4 address of the public ip in the Resource Group created by Azure Kubernetes Services.
 Uncomment every occurence of `  # storageClassName: azurefile-csi` in the persistent volume claim files.

+Once this is done, you can start the toolsuite by running ./setup.sh.
+Be sure to have a stable internet connection.

 ### Step 2.
 Log in to the ESDL MapEditor